KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

 ## KeyboardApp namespace

-KeyboardKit has a ``KeyboardApp`` namespace that contains app-related types.
-For now, it only has nested types when it is a part of a KeyboardKit Pro build.
+KeyboardKit has a ``KeyboardApp`` namespace that contains app-related types, that are meant to be used in the main app.
+It currently only contains utilities when it's part of a KeyboardKit Pro build.

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks views that let you quickly get the main app up and running.
+[KeyboardKit Pro][Pro] unlocks views in the ``KeyboardApp`` namespace, that let you quickly add keyboard-related features to your main app:

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro

 @TabNavigator {

-    @Tab("KeyboardApp.HomeScreen") {
+    @Tab("HomeScreen") {

-        KeyboardKit Pro unlocks a ``KeyboardApp/HomeScreen`` that can be used as the home screen of a keyboard app's main app.
-It will by default r  render an app icon header, a custom top content, a keyboard status section, and a custom bottom content.
+        KeyboardKit Pro unlocks a ``KeyboardApp/HomeScreen`` that can be used as the home screen of a keyboard app.
+It renders an app icon header, then adds a keyboard status section that can be surrounded by a custom top and bottom content.

         @Row {
             @Column {}